 With thousands of integrations it’s easy to improve your workflow—simplifying the day to day running of your business.
-For example, you can connect Stripe to a CMS or to your accounting software like Quickbooks or Intuit.
+For example, you can connect Stripe to a CMS platform or your choice or to your accounting software like Quickbooks or Intuit.

 There really isn’t a downside to using Stripe.
 The monthly fees are the same as a PayPal account and it actually offers more payment methods.
 Its biggest strength though, is its customization and tremendous integrations.